Things to consider

 When purchasing a property in and around Javea or Spain, you must make sure that the contract contains a thorough written description of it so once completely built you can confirm that all requirements are duly met.
 In case there are any irregularities you are entitled to claim before either, the developers or the builders.
 The developers finance the building works and are usually in charge of controlling the whole process, while the builders actually carry out the building works at the site.

-The developers can sometimes be the sellers or even the actual builders of the property.
+The developers can sometimes be the sellers or even the actual builders of the property you are purchasing.
 No matter how involved they are with the building works, they will have to respond before any problems that may arise at any stage.
 Together with the builders, they manage the building site, therefore it is very important to know exactly who the builders and who the developers are before purchasing a property.

 Developers are obliged to guarantee the refund of the amounts handed on account for the property plus the legal interests incurred through either insurance or bank guarantees in case the building works are not started, the completion date is not met or the cédula de habitabilidad (occupancy certificate) is not granted

 This bank guarantee can be either of general application for all the purchasers at the site and for all the payments made or individual.
 In both cases, the bank guarantees are compulsory and the developers are obliged to grant them even though they may imply an extra cost for them.
 This is the only way to guarantee that you will get your money back if your property cannot be handed in for whatever reasons.